kalebhermes/markdown-resume/markdown_resume.md

 Have you ever wanted to play [Fantasy Flight's Star Wars Tabletop RPG](https://www.fantasyflightgames.com/en/starwarsrpg/) using Alexa to roll those funny dice?
 Now you can!
 Simply ask Alexa to roll a pool of dice and she'll do the math for you.

 ## Proficiencies
+* Cucumber / Nightwatch Automation Frameworks
 * Selenium, BDD, TDD, UI Automation
-* Javascript/Node - ES6, Angular, React
-* Python - Django
+* Javascript/Node - ES6, Angular, React, Python - Django